robot-perception-group/AirPose/README.md

   - `rosparam set use_sim_time true`
   - Launch the first client (i.e. the first "drone") with `roslaunch airpose_client one_robot.launch host:=127.0.0.1 port:=9901 feedback_topic:=info img_topic:=camera/image_raw camera_info_topic:=camera/info robotID:=1 reproject:=false groundtruth:=true`, with host you can change the server IP address, port must correspond, `feedback_topic` must contain the ROI and is of type `neural_network_detector::NeuralNetworkFeedback`, robotID should be either 1 or 2, `reproject` is used to avoid a reprojection to different intrisics parameters and `groundtruth:=true` is used to provide `{min_x, max_x, min_y, max_y}` in the ROI message (description below)
   - Launch the second client `roslaunch airpose_client one_robot.launch host:=127.0.0.1 port:=9902 feedback_topic:=info img_topic:=camera/image_raw camera_info_topic:=camera/info robotID:=2 reproject:=false groundtruth:=true`
-  - Launch the first server, default IP 127.0.0.1 `python server.py -p 9901 -m /path/to/the/file.ckpt`, note that `-p port` needs to match the client_1 port
+  - Launch the first server, default IP 127.0.0.1. `cd AirPose/catkin_ws/src/aircap/packages/flight/airpose_server`

+   `python server.py -p 9901 -m /path/to/the/file.ckpt`, note that `-p port` needs to match the client_1 port
-  - Launch the second server, default IP 127.0.0.1 `python server.py -p 9902 -m /path/to/the/file.ckpt`, note that `-p port` needs to match the client_2 port
+  - Launch the second server, default IP 127.0.0.1 `cd AirPose/catkin_ws/src/aircap/packages/flight/airpose_server`

+   `python server.py -p 9901 -m /path/to/the/file.c`python server.py -p 9902 -m /path/to/the/file.ckpt`, note that `-p port` needs to match the client_2 port
   - `python visualization`
   - `rosbag play d*_split1.bag --clock --pause`, where split{n-th} is the n-th split of a longer sequence.
 The splits have some overlap between them.
 If your pc is powerful enough you might also want to try the full bags.